-Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.
+Congenital brain anomalies cause a spectrum of neurologic deficits; although some may be barely noticeable, others may be fatal.

-Women who have had a fetus or infant with a neural tube defect are at high risk and should take folate (folic acid) supplementation 4 mg (4000 mcg) po once/day beginning 3 mo before conception and continuing through the 1st trimester.
+Women who have had a fetus or infant with a neural tube defect are at high risk and should take folate Folate Deficiency Folate deficiency is common.
+It may result from inadequate intake, malabsorption, or use of various drugs.
+Deficiency causes megaloblastic anemia (indistinguishable from that due to vitamin... read more (folic acid) supplementation 4 mg (4000 mcg) orally once/day beginning 3 months before conception and continuing through the 1st trimester.
 Folate supplementation reduces the risk of neural tube defects in future pregnancies by 75%.

 All women of childbearing age who have not had a fetus or infant with a neural tube defect should consume at least 400 mcg/day of folate through diet or by taking a supplement (some experts recommend 800 mcg/day to further reduce risk) and continue doing so through the 1st trimester.
 Although folate supplementation reduces the risk of having a child with a neural tube defect, risk reduction is less than in women who previously had a fetus or infant with a neural tube defect (ie, risk reduction is < 75%).

 |Drug Name||Select Trade|